OfficeDev/office-scripts-docs/docs/overview/code-editor-environment.md

 IntelliSense is a set of Code Editor features that help you write code.
 It provides auto-complete, syntax error highlighting, and inline API documentation.

 IntelliSense gives suggestions as you type, similar to the suggested text in Excel.
-Pressing **Tab** or **Enter** inserts the suggested member.
-Trigger IntelliSense at the current cursor location by pressing the Ctrl+Space.
+Pressing the Tab or Enter key inserts the suggested member.
+Trigger IntelliSense at the current cursor location by pressing the Ctrl+Space keys.
 These suggestions are especially useful when completing a method.
-The displayed method signature contains a list of arguments it needs, each argument's type, whether a given argument is required or optional, and the return type of the method.
+The method signature displayed by IntelliSense contains a list of arguments it needs, each argument's type, whether a given argument is required or optional, and the return type of the method.

 Hover the cursor over a method, class, or other code object to see more information.
 Hover over a syntax error or code suggestion, represented by a red or yellow squiggly line, to see suggestions on how to fix the problem.
 Often, IntelliSense provides a "Quick Fix" option to automatically change the code.